thirtybees/thirtybees/docs/readme_de.txt

 http://opensource.org/licenses/osl-3.0.php
-If you did not receive a copy of the license and are unable to obtain it through the world-wide-web, please send an email to license@prestashop.com so we can send you a copy immediately.
+If you did not receive a copy of the license and are unable to obtain it through the world-wide-web, please send an email to info@thirtybees.com so we can send you a copy immediately.

 DISCLAIMER

-Do not edit or add to this file if you wish to upgrade PrestaShop to newer versions in the future.
-If you wish to customize PrestaShop for your needs please refer to http://www.prestashop.com for more information.
+Do not edit or add to this file if you wish to upgrade thirty bees to newer versions in the future.
+If you wish to customize thirty bees for your needs please refer to http://www.thirtybees.com for more information.

 @author PrestaShop SA <contact@prestashop.com>
+@author thirty bees <info@thirtybees.com>
-@copyright 2007-2011 PrestaShop SA
+@copyright 2007-2016 PrestaShop SA
+@copyright 2017 thirty bees
 @license    http://opensource.org/licenses/osl-3.0.php  Open Software License (OSL 3.0) International Registered Trademark & Property of PrestaShop SA

-NAME: Prestashop 1.6.1.11
+NAME: thirtybees 1.0.2-beta.1
-VERSION: 1.6.1.11
+VERSION: 1.0.2-beta.1

 VORBEREITUNG
 ===========

-Zur Installation von PrestaShop benötigen Sie einen Remote-Web-Server oder Ihren Computer (MAMP) mit Zugriff auf eine Datenbank wie MySQL.
+Zur Installation von thirty bees benötigen Sie einen Remote-Web-Server oder Ihren Computer (MAMP) mit Zugriff auf eine Datenbank wie MySQL.
 Sie benötigen Zugriff auf phpMyAdmin, um eine Datenbank zu erstellen und die Informationen in der Datenbank im Installer anzuzeigen.